ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 - "Any" allows you to choose any number of the specified type of target.
 - All affects all matching targets (even if you aren't aware of them).

-Spells which don't directly affect creatures or objects won't have a Target (Target: None).
-Spells with Target: Area affect the space of their Area directly instead of just creatures or objects within it.
+Spells which don't directly affect creatures or objects won't have a Target.
-For example, a spell to create an illusion at a point in space might have Target: Area, and a spell to conjure an object might have Target: None.

 ### Cost (Mana)